 - Development of effective early identification strategies and tools to aid earlier diagnoses of children

-- Establishment of Australia’s first Early Assessment Clinic for Autism so that children can be diagnosed prior to 3 years of age (funding for this centre ceased in 2015)
+- Establishment of Australia’s first Early Assessment Clinic for Autism.
+Allowing children to be diagnosed prior to 3 years of age (funding for this centre ceased in 2015)

 - Joint establishment of the Margot Prior Autism Intervention Centre, that delivers evidence-based early intervention to pre-school children

-- Launched world-first early detection of autism app ASDetect, and translated it into Spanish and Mandarin
+- Launched world-first early autism identification app ASDetect, and translated it into Spanish and Mandarin

 - Enhanced collaboration between autism researchers nationally through supporting the formation of the Australasian Society for Autism Research (ASfAR)